microsoft/vscode-azuretools/ui/README.md

         }
     }
     ```
-1. Instantiate a new instance of `AzureExplorer` in your extension's `activate()` method, passing the `resourceProvider` and `loadMoreCommandId`.
+1. Instantiate a new instance of `AzureTreeDataProvider` in your extension's `activate()` method, passing the `resourceProvider` and `loadMoreCommandId`.
 The `loadMoreCommandId` maps the 'Load More...' node to the command registered by your extension.
     ```typescript
-    const appServiceExplorer = new AzureExplorer(new WebAppProvider(), 'appService.LoadMore');
+    const treeDataProvider = new AzureTreeDataProvider(new WebAppProvider(), 'appService.LoadMore');
-    context.subscriptions.push(appServiceExplorer);
+    context.subscriptions.push(treeDataProvider);
-    context.subscriptions.push(vscode.window.registerTreeDataProvider('azureAppService', appServiceExplorer));
+    context.subscriptions.push(vscode.window.registerTreeDataProvider('azureAppService', treeDataProvider));
     ```

 ### Advanced Scenarios